Richardng12/Terra_Tales/readme.md

 2.Download and install the up-to-date version of the Unity game engine

 3.Use Unity to build the project (File -> Build and run)

+Running the Prebuilt gane
+---
+1. Download the latest release from our release page.

+2. Unzip to a folder

+3. Run 306 Project 2.exe